wp-plugins/rename-author-slug/readme.txt

 == Description ==

 This simple plugin changes the user based permalink slug 'author' to anything you wish.
 For example, you have an e-learning management system where different members teach on different topics.
-Each member has his unique profile url (author permalink) something like this: http://blubirdinteractive.com/author/blubird
+Each member has his/her unique profile url (author permalink) something like this: http://blubirdinteractive.com/author/blubird
 Now you wish the word 'author' to be changed to 'teacher'.
 So, this is the plugin you need.

 == Installation ==